-- This year will be the bulk of your recruiting process

-- Academics:

-- Prepare and take the SAT/ACT

-- ► Keep your GPA strong

-- Speak to your school advisors about scholarship opportunities

-- Athletics:

-- ▶ Make sure you have NCAA Eligibility (D1 & D2)

-- ▶ Have your most up-to-date highlight tape sent out to the schools that you are interested in

-- Make some unofficial visits.

-- Interested coaches will reach out to you to check out the campus, the team, a match

-- ▶ Get an idea of what life is like on campus as a student-athlete.

-- Take an academic admissions tour

-- Start narrowing down your options
+- This year will be the bulk of your recruiting process - Academics: - Prepare and take the SAT/ACT - Keep your GPA strong - Speak to your school advisors about scholarship opportunities - Athletics: - ▶ Colleges can officially reach out to you the summer after your sophomore year! - ► Make sure you have NCAA Eligibility (D1 & D2) - ▶ Have your most up-to-date highlight tape sent out to the schools that you are interested in - Make some unofficial visits. - Interested coaches will reach out to you to check out the campus, the team, a match - ▶ Get an idea of what life is like on campus as a student-athlete. - ► Take an academic admissions tour - Start narrowing down your options